Hoyasumii/bee-movie/README.md

 Am I koo-koo-kachoo, or is this plane flying in an insect-like pattern?

 Get your nose in there.
 Don't be afraid.
-Smell i
+Smell it